Total 8 days face to face combined with self-directed study

 How long will training and assessment take?

-Remaining assessments are completed in your own time, within 4 weeks of completing attendance.
+Remaining learning and assessment are completed in your own time, within 8 weeks of completing attendance for each unit of study

 When is payment required?